kevinkar/masters-latex-template/README.md

 ## Credits

-This template is inspired by the following works.
+This template is a unique artefact that has been inspired by, but not copied directly from the following works:

 * LS _di_template_
   - `https://github.com/lsundman/di_template`